bruderstein/js-writer/README.md

 ```

-## Custom handling for functions and dates
+## Custom handling for functions, dates and symbols

 Passing a `handlers` object in the options with the (optional) keys of `date` or `function` allows
 you to override the behaviour of these types.
 The function receives the value, and should return a